jedisct1/libsodium-doc/password_hashing/README.md

 Start by determining how much memory can be used the scrypt function.
 What will be the highest number of threads/processes evaluating the function simultaneously (ideally, no more than 1 per CPU core)?
 How much physical memory is guaranteed to be available?

-`memlimit` should be a power of 2.
-Do not use anything less than 16 Mb, even for interactive use.
+Set `memlimit` to the amount of memory you want to reserved for password hashing.

-Then, a reasonable starting point for `opslimit` is `memlimit / 32`.
+Then, set `opslimit` to `3` and measure the time it takes to hash a password.

-Measure how long the scrypt function needs in order to hash a password.
-If this it is way too long for your application, reduce `memlimit` and adjust `opslimit` using the above formula.
+If this it is way too long for your application, reduce `memlimit`, but keep `opslimit` set to `3`.

 If the function is so fast that you can afford it to be more computationally intensive without any usability issues, increase `opslimit`.